witch-team/witch-plot/README.md

 * Rtools from https://cran.r-project.org/bin/windows/Rtools/
 * RStudio from https://rstudio.com/products/rstudio/download/#download
 * GAMS from https://www.gams.com/download/ (Run the installer in advanced mode and mark the check-box `Add GAMS directory to PATH environment variable`).
-* GitHub Desktop from https://desktop.github.com/ and log-in with your personal GitHub Account.
+* GitHub Desktop from https://desktop.github.com/ and log-in with your personal GitHub account.
 * VisualStudio Code from https://code.visualstudio.com/ (optional)

 ## Installation and running the program

-Get the source code either cloning it in Github desktop (preferred), or download it from https://github.com/witch-team/witch-plot, or using git at the command line.
+Get the source code either cloning it in Github desktop (preferred), download it from https://github.com/witch-team/witch-plot, or using git at the command line.

-To run the program, open teh folder "witch-plot" in Rstudio as a project or execute on the command line
+To run the program, open the folder "witch-plot" in Rstudio as a project or execute on the command line
 ```Shell
 Rscript plotgdx_[witch|rice].R
 ```